rh-mobb/aro-workshop-content/aro-content/app/3-scale-app.md

 For example, frontend-js deployed as part of the last step contains two replicas distributed evenly across two nodes.
 We can tolerate losing one pods but not two, so we create a PDB that requires a minimum of two replicas.

-A PodDisruptionBudget object’s configuration consists of the following key parts:
+A PodDisruptionBudget object’s configuration consists of the following key partsi:
-* A label selector, which is a label query over a set of pods.
+- A label selector, which is a label query over a set of pods.
-* An availability level, which specifies the minimum number of pods that must be available simultaneously, either:
+- An availability level, which specifies the minimum number of pods that must be available simultaneously, either:
-  * minAvailable is the number of pods must always be available, even during a disruption.
+  - minAvailable is the number of pods must always be available, even during a disruption.
-  * maxUnavailable is the number of pods can be unavailable during a disruption.
+  - maxUnavailable is the number of pods can be unavailable during a disruption.

 !!! note